dback-repo/dback/README.md

 Dback is application for observe docker containers, make bulk incremental backups of their mounts (folders and volumes), and pass backups to S3 bucket.
+Restoring to exist containers is also available.<br>
 Runs [restic](https://github.com/restic/restic) under the hood.

 # The main use case